 It is important to be able to accurately assess inflammation and fibrosis as it indicates how damaged the liver is.
-If inflammation and fibrosis persists this can progress to cirrhosis, which can lead to liver failure.
+If inflammation and fibrosis persist this can progress to cirrhosis, which can lead to liver failure.

 In the example used, some of the tissue has a lower cT1 value and some of the tissue has a higher cT1 value, meaning that the patient does have liver damage, but only in some areas of the liver.
 This is often called ‘heterogenous’ or ‘patchy’ disease.
-In some people the health of the liver is more consistent throughout the tissue.
-Blood vessels also sometimes show up as a red and purple colour on the scan, so it is best ask your physician if you are confused about what your scan says.
+In some people, the health of the liver is more consistent throughout the tissue.
+Blood vessels also sometimes show up as a red and purple color on the scan, so it is best to ask your physician if you are confused about what your scan says.